Again, amazing China. This time, Nanjing. What a city!!!!!

 Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
 Last login: Tue Dec 19 08:27:24 2023 debian@BeagleV:~$ sudo apt update [sudo] password for debian: Get:1 http://deb.debian.org/debian sid InRelease [198 kB] Get:3 http://repos.rcn-ee.com/debian-riscv64 sid InRelease [3083 B] Get:2 https://debian.beagle.cc/riscv64 sid InRelease [3083 B] Get:4 http://deb.debian.org/debian sid/main riscv64 Packages [9076 kB] Get:5 http://repos.rcn-ee.com/debian-riscv64 sid/main riscv64 Packages [13.0 kB] Get:6 https://debian.beagle.cc/riscv64 sid/main riscv64 Packages [13.0 kB] Get:7 http://deb.debian.org/debian sid/main riscv64 Components [4198 kB] Get:8 http://deb.debian.org/debian sid/main riscv64 Contents (deb) [10.3 MB] Get:9 http://deb.debian.org/debian sid/main all Contents (deb) [37.8 MB] Fetched 61.6 MB in 3min 0s (341 kB/s) Reading package lists...
 Done Building dependency tree...
 Done Reading state information...
 Done 6 packages can be upgraded.
 Run 'apt list --upgradable' to see them. debian@BeagleV:~$ apt list --upgradable Listing...
 Done appstream/unstable 1.0.1-2 riscv64 [upgradable from: 1.0.1-1] libappstream5/unstable 1.0.1-2 riscv64 [upgradable from: 1.0.1-1] libjs-sphinxdoc/unstable 7.2.6-3 all [upgradable from: 7.2.6-2] openssh-client/unstable 1:9.6p1-1 riscv64 [upgradable from: 1:9.5p1-2] openssh-server/unstable 1:9.6p1-1 riscv64 [upgradable from: 1:9.5p1-2] openssh-sftp-server/unstable 1:9.6p1-1 riscv64 [upgradable from: 1:9.5p1-2] debian@BeagleV:~$ sudo apt upgrade Reading package lists...
 Done Building dependency tree...
 Done Reading state information...
 Done Calculating upgrade...
 Done The following packages will be upgraded: ......

-word and dive into it directly.
-As of today, December 18, 2023,
+Today, I would disclose RISC-V. Let’s save my word and dive into it directly.
+As of today, December 18, 2023, MOST of RISC-V chips are designed and manufactured by Chinese companies.

 ➜ opensbi git:(master) make PLATFORM=generic FW_TEXT_START=0x40000000 FW_OPTIONS=0 CC lib/sbi/riscv_asm.o CC lib/sbi/riscv_atomic.o AS lib/sbi/riscv_hardfp.o CC lib/sbi/riscv_locks.o CC lib/sbi/sbi_ecall.o CC lib/sbi/sbi_ecall_exts.o CC lib/sbi/sbi_ecall_time.o CC lib/sbi/sbi_ecall_rfence.o CC lib/sbi/sbi_ecall_ipi.o CC lib/sbi/sbi_ecall_base.o CC lib/sbi/sbi_ecall_hsm.o CC lib/sbi/sbi_ecall_srst.o CC lib/sbi/sbi_ecall_susp.o CC lib/sbi/sbi_ecall_pmu.o CC lib/sbi/sbi_ecall_dbcn.o CC lib/sbi/sbi_ecall_cppc.o CC lib/sbi/sbi_ecall_legacy.o CC lib/sbi/sbi_ecall_vendor.o CC lib/sbi/sbi_bitmap.o CC lib/sbi/sbi_bitops.o CC lib/sbi/sbi_console.o CC lib/sbi/sbi_domain.o CC lib/sbi/sbi_emulate_csr.o CC lib/sbi/sbi_fifo.o CC lib/sbi/sbi_hart.o CC lib/sbi/sbi_heap.o CC lib/sbi/sbi_math.o AS lib/sbi/sbi_hfence.o CC lib/sbi/sbi_hsm.o CC lib/sbi/sbi_illegal_insn.o CC lib/sbi/sbi_init.o CC lib/sbi/sbi_ipi.o CC lib/sbi/sbi_irqchip.o CC lib/sbi/sbi_misaligned_ldst.o CC lib/sbi/sbi_platform.o CC lib/sbi/sbi_pmu.o CC lib/sbi/sbi_scratch.o CC lib/sbi/sbi_string.o CC lib/sbi/sbi_system.o CC lib/sbi/sbi_timer.o CC lib/sbi/sbi_tlb.o CC lib/sbi/sbi_trap.o CC lib/sbi/sbi_unpriv.o AS lib/sbi/sbi_expected_trap.o CC lib/sbi/sbi_cppc.o AR lib/libsbi.a CC platform/generic/lib/utils/timer/aclint_mtimer.o CC platform/generic/lib/utils/timer/andes_plmt.o CC platform/generic/lib/utils/timer/fdt_timer.o CC platform/generic/lib/utils/timer/fdt_timer_drivers.o CC platform/generic/lib/utils/timer/fdt_timer_mtimer.o CC platform/generic/lib/utils/timer/fdt_timer_plmt.o CC platform/generic/lib/utils/sys/htif.o CC platform/generic/lib/utils/sys/atcsmu.o CC platform/generic/lib/utils/serial/fdt_serial.o CC platform/generic/lib/utils/serial/fdt_serial_drivers.o CC platform/generic/lib/utils/serial/fdt_serial_cadence.o CC platform/generic/lib/utils/serial/fdt_serial_gaisler.o CC platform/generic/lib/utils/serial/fdt_serial_htif.o CC platform/generic/lib/utils/serial/fdt_serial_renesas_scif.o CC platform/generic/lib/utils/serial/fdt_serial_shakti.o CC platform/generic/lib/utils/serial/fdt_serial_sifive.o CC platform/generic/lib/utils/serial/fdt_serial_litex.o CC platform/generic/lib/utils/serial/fdt_serial_uart8250.o CC platform/generic/lib/utils/serial/fdt_serial_xlnx_uartlite.o CC platform/generic/lib/utils/serial/cadence-uart.o CC platform/generic/lib/utils/serial/gaisler-uart.o CC platform/generic/lib/utils/serial/renesas_scif.o CC platform/generic/lib/utils/serial/shakti-uart.o CC platform/generic/lib/utils/serial/sifive-uart.o CC platform/generic/lib/utils/serial/litex-uart.o CC platform/generic/lib/utils/serial/uart8250.o CC platform/generic/lib/utils/serial/xlnx-uartlite.o CC platform/generic/lib/utils/serial/semihosting.o CC platform/generic/lib/utils/reset/fdt_reset.o CC platform/generic/lib/utils/reset/fdt_reset_drivers.o CC platform/generic/lib/utils/reset/fdt_reset_atcwdt200.o CC platform/generic/lib/utils/reset/fdt_reset_gpio.o CC platform/generic/lib/utils/reset/fdt_reset_htif.o CC platform/generic/lib/utils/reset/fdt_reset_sunxi_wdt.o CC platform/generic/lib/utils/reset/fdt_reset_syscon.o CC platform/generic/lib/utils/regmap/fdt_regmap.o CC platform/generic/lib/utils/regmap/fdt_regmap_drivers.o CC platform/generic/lib/utils/regmap/fdt_regmap_syscon.o CC platform/generic/lib/utils/regmap/regmap.o CC platform/generic/lib/utils/libfdt/fdt.o CC platform/generic/lib/utils/libfdt/fdt_addresses.o CC platform/generic/lib/utils/libfdt/fdt_check.o CC platform/generic/lib/utils/libfdt/fdt_empty_tree.o CC platform/generic/lib/utils/libfdt/fdt_ro.o CC platform/generic/lib/utils/libfdt/fdt_rw.o CC platform/generic/lib/utils/libfdt/fdt_strerror.o CC platform/generic/lib/utils/libfdt/fdt_sw.o CC platform/generic/lib/utils/libfdt/fdt_wip.o CC platform/generic/lib/utils/irqchip/fdt_irqchip.o CC platform/generic/lib/utils/irqchip/fdt_irqchip_drivers.o CC platform/generic/lib/utils/irqchip/fdt_irqchip_aplic.o CC platform/generic/lib/utils/irqchip/fdt_irqchip_imsic.o CC platform/generic/lib/utils/irqchip/fdt_irqchip_plic.o CC platform/generic/lib/utils/irqchip/aplic.o CC platform/generic/lib/utils/irqchip/imsic.o CC platform/generic/lib/utils/irqchip/plic.o CC platform/generic/lib/utils/ipi/aclint_mswi.o CC platform/generic/lib/utils/ipi/andes_plicsw.o CC platform/generic/lib/utils/ipi/fdt_ipi.o CC platform/generic/lib/utils/ipi/fdt_ipi_drivers.o CC platform/generic/lib/utils/ipi/fdt_ipi_mswi.o CC platform/generic/lib/utils/ipi/fdt_ipi_plicsw.o CC platform/generic/lib/utils/i2c/i2c.o CC platform/generic/lib/utils/i2c/fdt_i2c.o CC platform/generic/lib/utils/i2c/fdt_i2c_adapter_drivers.o CC platform/generic/lib/utils/i2c/fdt_i2c_sifive.o CC platform/generic/lib/utils/i2c/fdt_i2c_dw.o CC platform/generic/lib/utils/i2c/dw_i2c.o CC platform/generic/lib/utils/gpio/fdt_gpio.o CC platform/generic/lib/utils/gpio/fdt_gpio_drivers.o CC platform/generic/lib/utils/gpio/fdt_gpio_designware.o CC platform/generic/lib/utils/gpio/fdt_gpio_sifive.o CC platform/generic/lib/utils/gpio/fdt_gpio_starfive.o CC platform/generic/lib/utils/gpio/gpio.o CC platform/generic/lib/utils/fdt/fdt_domain.o CC platform/generic/lib/utils/fdt/fdt_pmu.o CC platform/generic/lib/utils/fdt/fdt_helper.o CC platform/generic/lib/utils/fdt/fdt_fixup.o CC platform/generic/thead/thead_c9xx_pmu.o AS platform/generic/thead/thead_c9xx_tlb_trap_handler.o CC platform/generic/thead/thead_c9xx_errata_tlb_flush.o CC platform/generic/thead/thead-generic.o CC platform/generic/starfive/jh7110.o CC platform/generic/sophgo/sg2042.o CC platform/generic/sifive/fu540.o CC platform/generic/sifive/fu740.o CC platform/generic/renesas/rzfive/rzfive.o CC platform/generic/platform.o CC platform/generic/platform_override_modules.o CC platform/generic/andes/ae350.o AS platform/generic/andes/sleep.o CC platform/generic/andes/andes45-pma.o CC platform/generic/andes/andes_sbi.o CC platform/generic/andes/andes_pmu.o CC platform/generic/allwinner/sun20i-d1.o AR platform/generic/lib/libplatsbi.a AS platform/generic/firmware/payloads/test_head.o CC platform/generic/firmware/payloads/test_main.o MERGE platform/generic/firmware/payloads/test.o ELF platform/generic/firmware/payloads/test.elf OBJCOPY platform/generic/firmware/payloads/test.bin AS platform/generic/firmware/fw_dynamic.o ELF platform/generic/firmware/fw_dynamic.elf OBJCOPY platform/generic/firmware/fw_dynamic.bin AS platform/generic/firmware/fw_jump.o ELF platform/generic/firmware/fw_jump.elf OBJCOPY platform/generic/firmware/fw_jump.bin AS platform/generic/firmware/fw_payload.o ELF platform/generic/firmware/fw_payload.elf OBJCOPY platform/generic/firmware/fw_payload.bin